Hamza Muhammad Khawaja v. Federation of Pakistan: Petition

-Judges' Reactions :)
+Judges' Reactions

 A six-member bench of the Supreme Court, led by Justice Aminuddin Khan, heard the case.
 During the proceedings, Justice Jamal Mandokhail noted that Quaid-e-Azam University had issued a schedule for student union elections, suggesting that these elections could serve as a pilot project.

 Justice Mandokhail also remarked that political influence extended even to bar elections, with political parties establishing their wings in educational institutions.
 Justice Muhammad Ali Mazhar inquired whether a formal ban on student unions existed and when it had been imposed, emphasizing that student unions were not solely about politics but also about student welfare.

 Justice Hassan Azhar Rizvi highlighted that student unions had contributed to violence at Karachi University, leading to the deployment of Rangers for 35 years.
 In response, lawyer Umar Gilani stated that the Rangers had been stationed at Karachi University under special circumstances.

 Justice Amin-ud-Din Khan acknowledged that student unions played a formative role, as their members would eventually assume responsibilities in national governance.
 Justice Rizvi suggested that solutions should be pursued through dialogue with responsible student representatives.

 Justice Musarrat Hilali questioned the necessity of involving students in politics, emphasizing the importance of focusing on education.
 The bench subsequently issued notices to the respondents and adjourned the hearing to a later date.

+HEC's Announcement/Reforms

+On 20th May 2025, the Higher Education Commission of Pakistan announced that in response to the Supreme Court’s decision restoring student unions under Article 17(1) of the Constitution, HEC convened a key meeting to review and refine a proposed framework for student representation in universities.
+The meeting was held under the Committee formed by the Ministry of Federal Education & Professional Training.

+The framework outlines structure, eligibility, election processes, financial oversight, a code of conduct, and an independent steering committee for compliance.
+University feedback included clarifying voting rights, limiting involvement in sensitive matters, and extending representation to faculty-level boards.

+HEC Executive Director Dr. Zia Ul-Qayyum emphasized incorporating feedback before submitting the proposal to the Ministry.
+The initiative represents a move toward responsible, structured student leadership in Pakistan’s higher education system.